Closed Form Expressions for Certain Improper Integrals of Mathematical Physics: Method of Brackets revisited

 \section{Method of Brackets revisited}

 We will first illustrate the OMOB using a simple example of integral evaluation as given in \cite{GonzalezKohlJiuMoll1}.
-We will first evaluate the integral by directly using the OMOB, then briefly propose a possible resolution while doing such evaluations, and then illustrate the alternative method to do the same.\\ We consider the following integral
+We will first evaluate the integral by using the OMOB and then describe the difficulty in applying the method directly.
+We will then propose a possible resolution to carry out evaluations for such cases and then illustrate the alternative method to do the same.\\ We consider the following integral

 The integral is introduced to facilitate the evaluation of another integral, which is given by putting $a=b$

 We can express $K_0 (x)$ using the following series expansion:

 where $\phi_{n} = \frac{(-1)^{n}}{\Gamma(n+1)}$.